SomeRandomBaldGuy/SomeRandomBaldGuy/README.md

 I use GNU/Linux :penguin: exclusively in both my daily life, and when I'm studying / coding.

 I'm currently working with both *Python* :snake: and *BASH* :shell:, as they are the two most prevalent languages in my environment.
 Most of my code for the time being is going to be very simplistic, hopefully evolving into more complex projects.
-At some point I'll also be diving into writing *Ansible* playbooks, as well as studying *Docker* :whale2: and *Kubernetes*.
+At some point I'll also be diving into writing *Ansible* playbooks, as well as studying Containers and *Kubernetes*.

 I'd like to also pursue a lower level language such as either *Rust* or *C*, due to them both being in the Linux Kernel.